Back in the day

 The primary differences are that there is no link between the cost of the cover and the Wealth Bonus, and the two sides (namely the cover and the Wealth Bonus) have no link other than the portion of premium determining how much more is going in.
 And of course, if the entire policy is lapsed or cancelled, both parts will fall away.

 Put differently, we never take anything out of your Wealth Bonus.
 We only put money in, and when you withdraw money - through CashDrops or much later at maturity - the fund reduces.
-This also means that the investment return, which of course can be higher or lower than we expect today, has no impact on the cover side of your policy.
-Negative investment returns could also mean that your Wealth Bonus is lower over time, but this is true of any investment product.
+This also means that the return, which of course can be higher or lower than we expect today, has no impact on the cover side of your policy.
+Negative returns could also mean that your Wealth Bonus is lower over time, but this is true of any product that tracks the market like an investment.

 So, while it’s easy to make the mistake of confusing the great Wealth Bonus with not-that-great Universal Life cover, try to remember that there are real and deliberate differences between the two.